SQ4007-2025/website/notes/notes_1.md

 ## Oscartime {#oscartime}

--   *Oscartime* is one of David’s own Scratch programs – though the music may haunt him because of the number of hours he listened to it while creating this program.
+-   *Oscartime* is an example Scratch program – though the music may haunt you...
 Take a few moments to play through the game yourself.

 -   Building Oscartime ourselves, we first add the lamp post.